GreatGazoe/DreamColorLEDRGB/README.md

 Also speed adjustment (effects) is implemented and the brightness can be controlled to.
 Beside this the LED-controller can be used to control like a normal RGB LED-strip, so the complete (red, blue) color can be selected.
 Take in mind that only 340 leds are programmed so in case of a LED-strip with 60 leds/meter you can control about 5,5 meter.

 The nice thing about the controller is that software can be downloaded on the website from the manufacturer to develop your own .dat effects files.
-This software is for Windows.
+This software is for Windows (LEDBuild).
 The software is very user friendly and gives a ton of possibilities to create your own effects.

 With this plugin you can control your strip/grid :
  - In the User Interface from Vera